yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Interview_Questions.md

 8. What Is The Difference Between Em and Rem?

 > - Em is relative to its parent's font size, rem is relative to root font size.
-If change the container's font size, the children with em **WILL BE AFFECTED**, but the using rem **WILL NOT.**
+If change the container's font size, the children with em **WILL BE AFFECTED**, but the using rem **WILL NOT**.
 <br/>

 9. What Is The Position : Relative, Absolute, Fixed? <br/>